Step 1: Eligibility Information

 Character & Fitness Procedure

-The first step in meeting this burden is to complete and submit the application materials in a timely manner, to provide all information requested, and to provide full explanations.
-An applicant's timeliness in responding to requests reflects upon the probability the applicant will serve clients in a timely manner.
-An applicant's cooperation and candor in complying with investigative requests reflects upon the probability that the applicant will truthfully deal with courts and opposing parties, upon the applicant's attitude toward authority, and on whether the applicant will follow rules, laws and standards once a licensed lawyer.
+The first step in meeting this burden is to complete and return the application materials in a timely manner, to provide all information requested, and to provide full explanations.
+An applicant’s timeliness in responding to requests reflects on the probability the applicant will serve clients in a timely manner.
+An applicant’s cooperation and candor in complying with investigative requests reflects upon the probability that the applicant will truthfully deal with courts and opposing parties, the applicant’s attitude toward authority, and whether the applicant will follow rules, laws and standards once a licensed lawyer.

 If the staff investigation of an applicant discloses significant adverse information, the applicant will be required to meet with a district interview panel to discuss the matter.
 The applicant will receive a Notice of Referral that will set forth the matters to be covered during the interview.
-Upon receipt of the Notice, the applicant should carefully review Rule 15, Supreme Court Rules Concerning the State Bar of Michigan, concerning the applicant's rights and the role of the District Committee.
-If there is anything in the Notice of Referral that the applicant does not understand, the applicant should, before the interview, seek advice from counsel or ask the District Committee member designated in the Notice.
+Upon receipt of the Notice, the applicant should carefully review Rule 15, Supreme Court Rules Concerning the State Bar of Michigan regarding the applicant’s rights and the role of the district committee.
+If there is anything in the Notice of Referral that the applicant does not understand, the applicant should, before the interview, seek advice from counsel or ask the district committee member designated in the Notice.
 The applicant should consider the district interview as an opportunity to resolve any outstanding questions relating to the application.
-An applicant may wish to consider consulting with counsel of the applicant's choice before attending the interview, and may wish to have representation during the interview.
+An applicant may wish to consider consulting with counsel of the applicant’s choice before attending the interview, and may wish to have representation during the interview.

-The report and recommendation of the District Committee is reviewed by the State Bar Standing Committee on Character and Fitness.
-The Standing Committee may endorse the recommendation, take the recommendation under advisement pending the receipt of additional information that it deems necessary, remand the recommendation to the District Committee with instructions for further proceedings, or reject the recommendation and conduct a hearing de novo.
+The report and recommendation of the district committee is reviewed by the State Bar Standing Committee on Character and Fitness.
+The Standing Committee may endorse the recommendation, take the recommendation under advisement pending receipt of additional information that it deems necessary, remand the recommendation to the district committee with instructions for further proceedings, or reject the recommendation and conduct a hearing de novo.
 An applicant may request that the Standing Committee reconsider an adverse recommendation of a district interview panel.

 Standing Committee proceedings are recorded.
 The applicant has the right to counsel, an opportunity to subpoena witnesses, present evidence, and cross-examine witnesses.
 Since the applicant has the burden of showing requisite fitness, the applicant will proceed first, followed by bar counsel and questions from the members of the Standing Committee.